Skip to main content

 Peek

-Observes records without modifying them (for debugging).
+Observes records without modifying them — useful for debugging and monitoring.

 PropertyTypeRequiredDescription

-Output: Same record, unmodified
+Input: Any record Output: Same record, unmodified Use Peek to:

 • Debug pipeline behavior during development